Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-persistent-storage.md

 {% if page.deployment == "cfn" %}
 1. Decompress `aws-cloudformation-cnq-<x.y>.zip` locally and copy it to your S3 bucket prefix.
 {% elsif page.deployment == "tf" %}
-1. Copy `aws-terraform-cnq-<x.y>.zip` to your Terraform environment and decompress.
+1. Copy `aws-terraform-cnq-<x.y>.zip` to your Terraform environment and then decompress the file.
 {% endif %}

 {% if page.deployment == "cfn" %}